-In the event we conduct redemptions pursuant to the tender offer rules, our offer to redeem will remain open for at least 20 business days, in accordance with Rule 14e-1(a) under the Exchange Act, and we will not be permitted to complete our initial business combination until the expiration of the tender offer period.
+In the event we conduct redemptions pursuant to the tender offer rules, our offer to redeem will remain open for at least 20 business

+Limitation on redemption rights of shareholders holding more than 15% of the shares sold in this offering if we hold shareholder vote days, in accordance with Rule 14e-1(a) under the Exchange Act, and we will not be permitted to complete our initial business combination until the expiration of the tender offer period.
 In addition, the tender offer will be conditioned on public shareholders not tendering more than the number of public shares we are permitted to redeem.
 If public shareholders tender more shares than we have offered to purchase, we will withdraw the tender offer and not complete such initial business combination.